 The academy has for the time being about 50 international students, and many of our own students are studying abroad.
 We are taking active part in the Erasmus+ and Nordplus exchange programmes with many in- and outgoing students and staff every year.

-Read here to learn more about how to become an international student at RAMA.
+Read here to learn more about how to become an exchange student at RAMA.

 Visit the Admission menu to learn more about admission requirements and application.

 Meet Federico Nelson Fioravanti, percussion player from Italy.

 He first came to Aalborg as exchange student, in 2019 he became ordinary student at the soloist programme.
 He made his debut from the soloist programme in 2021.

 Joint Study Programmes

 RAMA has founded internationale Master degrees in collaboration with other music academies.:

 - Nordic Master of Jazz (NOMAZZ)

 - Find out more about these programmes by following the links or the Joint study programmes menu.

 The programmes are aimed at international students (regarding Nomazz: as well as Danish students) and the common language is English.

 Tuition fees will be charged from students from non-EU/EEA countries.
 Read more.